owickstrom/service-worker-lab/README.md

    timeout.
 If the network request finishes after the timeout it can still update the cache for later reads.

+### Quickstart Version

+If you're not interested in setting up the Service Worker boilerplate and polyfill you can check out the `quick-start` branch and start from step #4 in the objectives.

 ## License

 The MIT License (MIT)